 Take your total gross sales for the day and multiply it by .03.
 That will give you the amount that you owe.

 What licenses do I need to sell at the Market?

 Each vendor is responsible for knowing the types of licenses they need to sell within the Joplin City limits.
 Peddler’s licenses are typically required for handicrafts and art; food has it’s own separate set of statutes.
-Ryan Talken is the main contact at the city for food vendors.
+Ryan Talken and Annie Duff are the main contacts at the city for food vendors.